-If you only have a small space for growing but still want to grow heirloom varieties.
+If you only have a small space for growing a garden but still want to grow heirloom varieties.
 Here are some of the best heirloom tomatoes for containers.

 Growing a garden is one of the most fun and rewarding things you can do.
 There really is something special about growing and harvesting your own food.